|

 - how satisfied you are with the support you get from family and friends

-- how much you enjoy life and the experience of being alive.
+- how much you enjoy the overall experience of life and everything that goes with it.

-How would you describe your overall quality of life?
+How would you describe your quality of life?

 The form below respects anonymity so if you wish to receive a reply you will need to include your email address.